StephanHoyer/stephanhoyer.github.com/src/contents/articles/001-building-wintersmith-blog/index.md

 blog with two example entries.

-You want to test deployment to github, so you have to build the static html-files for our blog.
+You want to test deployment to github, so you have to build the static html-files for your blog.
 In order to do so you have to change the build directory to be the root dir of the repository.
 Therefor go to `config.json` in the `src` folder and add the following line above the `locals`-section: